The Role of the Revolutionary Organisation

 Many leftist organisations attempt to channel or suppress this activity for their own ends.
 Trade unions, in particular, act to prevent or divert class spontaneity both in the workplace and the community as it is their ability to control militant action that preserves the union bureaucracy (and their place at the bosses’ table).
 Others think that as the working class are able to take action spontaneously, there is no need for anarchists to form a revolutionary organisation.

-positions that we should not form organisations.
+However, it does not follow from either of these positions that we should not form organisations.
 Agitation by a revolutionary minority can provide skills and knowledge that greatly help to spark the revolutionary process.
 Without this preparation the chances are far greater of our struggles being defeated or diverted against our interests.